James Dooley (New South Wales politician)

-James Thomas Dooley (26 April 1877 – 2 January 1950) served twice, briefly, as Premier of New South Wales during the early 1920s.
+James Thomas Dooley (26 April 1877 – 2 January 1950) was an Australian political figure who served twice, briefly, as Premier of New South Wales during the early 1920s.

 Early years

 Born in the townland of Curracreehan (possibly Currycreaghan), near Ballymahon, County Longford, Ireland, he was the fourth son of Thomas Dooley, a farmer, and his wife Elizabeth, née O'Connor.

 He arrived in Brisbane, Australia at the age of 8, where he attended a state school before commencing work as a draper's assistant at twelve and was later apprenticed to a tailor.
-He attended evening classes and joined the college's literary and debating society and the Labor Party.
-In about 1901, he worked at Cobar and other outback New South Wales before settling in Lithgow, New South Wales and marrying Kate Rodé Trundle in 1905.
+He attended evening classes and joined his college's literary and debating societies, and eventually, the Labor Party.
+In about 1901, he worked at Cobar and around the outback of New South Wales before settling in Lithgow, New South Wales and marrying Kate Rodé Trundle in 1905.